brettephillips/DatabaseAppDevelopment/README.md

 		)
 ```

-When an exception is thrown, the model will take these two peices of information with a timestamp, and write it to a log file.
+When an exception is thrown, the model will take these two pieces of information with a timestamp, and write it to a log file.
 Below is the error logging model code:

 __errorLog.py__